 Post-retirement increases to pensions in payment awarded under pre-existing public service pension schemes are generally not provided for under pension scheme rules, and therefore there is no guarantee or entitlement to such increases.
 A policy of increasing public service pensions in payment developed incrementally from the 1960s onwards as part of pay negotiations with public service trade unions.

-Although the pay parity method has historically been used to adjust public service pensions in payment, this non-statutory link to pay lapsed in 2010, when the values of pensions in payment were left unchanged notwithstanding salary cuts at the beginning of that year which affected all public servants under the financial emergency legislation.
+Although the pay parity method had historically been used to adjust public service pensions in payment, this non-statutory link to pay lapsed in 2010, when the public service salary cuts applied under the Financial Emergency Measures in Public Interests (FEMPI) legislation were not passed on to public service pensions in payment.

 Pension increases in the wider public sector, which is generally understood as including Commercial Semi-State Bodies, are subject to different arrangements and generally require the approval of the relevant line minister and the consent of the Minister for the Department of Public Expenditure, NDP Delivery and Reform.

-Further information is available on pension increases in Commercial Semi-State Bodies here.
+Further information on pension increases in Commercial Semi-State Bodies

 Pensions awarded under the Single Public Service Pension Scheme (‘Single Scheme’) are uprated annually in-line with the changes in the Consumer Price Index (CPI).
 Further information can be found on the Single Scheme website.